saamiya225/Graph-and-sequential-recommendation-systems/README.md

 Item–Item adjacency fusion — optional smoothing using a precomputed item–item graph.

 (Config stubs present for global smoothing / PPR; current code averages layers uniformly unless extended.)

 The codebase includes training, evaluation, preprocessing (Instacart), checkpointing, and logging (CSV + TensorBoard).

 Model evolution:

 We started with the base code of LightGCN https://github.com/gusye1234/LightGCN-PyTorch.git, and implemented different versions to test our research questions.
 The final codebase uploaded is the last version in a sries of modifications.
 We went from V1 -> V2 ->V3.
+Current repository link is https://github.com/saamiya225/Graph-and-sequential-recommendation-systems.git, the previous versions can be tracked through the commits.

 Quick Start:
 1) Install